jacob-long/APA-LaTeX-Template/README.md

 ### License
 I am licensing this under [GPL 3.0](http://www.gnu.org/licenses/gpl.html), so just credit me if you decide to distribute a template that you built based on the one provided here.
 I'd also love to know, for what it's worth.
 See LICENSE.txt for more details.
 See [this conversation](http://tex.stackexchange.com/questions/101439/what-license-for-releasing-latex-templates) on Stack Exchange for why I decided to license it and do so as software (I was not involved in the Q&A).

+### Final note
+To be clear, this template is not endorsed by the American Psychological Association, the maintainers of the apa6 document class for LaTeX, or anyone else of great importance.
+For more documentation on using apa6, refer to its page at [CTAN](http://www.ctan.org/tex-archive/macros/latex/contrib/apa6) or the other links included above.

+This program is distributed in the hope that it will be useful, but without warranty.
+I cannot be held liable for botched theses, angry advisors, or illiterate peer reviewers.